-We are the only American breed club that is endorsed by the Dutch Breed Club (NHC) in The Netherlands for their native shepherd dog - The Dutch Shepherd (Hollandse Herder).
+The ADSA is the only American breed club for the Dutch Shepherd that is endorsed by the Dutch Breed Club (NHC) in The Netherlands for their native shepherd dog - The Dutch Shepherd (Hollandse Herder).
 The ADSA believes that the Dutch Shepherd standard should be uniform worldwide, and not tailored for any individual country.
-Therefore, the ADSA has adopted the internationally accepted FCI breed standard as written by the Dutch Breed Club (NHC), and approved by the Raad van Beheer (Dutch Kennel Club).

 The Dutch Shepherd Dog was developed as an all-purpose farm and family dog, working originally as a farm guard, drover, livestock dog, and for carting.
 The Dutch Shepherd Dog is very loyal and reliable, always alert, watchful, active, independent, with persistence, intelligence, prepared to be obedient and gifted with the true shepherding temperament.